Mohammadkhan18/contribution/README.md

 Step 6: Edit the project
 Once you are done, open the project and navigate to list.txt file

-Copy the below text and replace data with your github profile link , your name and your email(optional), add as shown in the below
+Copy the below text and replace data with your github profile link , your name and your email(optional), add as shown in the image below

     {
         "github": "Your github profile link here",